-- The proposed programme its academic and vocational rationale (which includes an evaluation of the target market) and its alignment with the University's Curriculum Strategy. - The intended award and any alternative (exit) awards. - Location and mode of delivery: Edge Hill University campus and/ or academic partner organisation; full-time/ part-time; classroom/ hybrid/ online/ blended. - Professional body accreditation (where applicable). - Indicative programme content. - Staffing and resource requirements based on projected recruitment. - How internal / external consultants will be used during programme design and development, including any specific support needs.
+- The proposed programme its academic and vocational rationale, target market and its alignment with the University's Curriculum Strategy. - The intended award and any alternative (exit) awards. - Location and mode of delivery: Edge Hill University campus and/ or academic partner organisation; full-time/ part-time11; classroom/ hybrid/ online/ blended12. - Professional body accreditation (where applicable). - Indicative programme content. - Staffing and resource requirements based on projected recruitment13. - How internal / external consultants will be used during programme design and development, including any specific support needs.

-Before proceeding to Institutional scrutiny, ADCs and the accompanying Market Insight Report are considered at relevant committees (e.g., Programme Board/ Student-Staff Consultative Forum and/ or Faculty Board) and approved at Faculty level.
+ADCs are usually accompanied by a Market Insight Report produced by a member of the Marketing team.
+Before proceeding to Institutional scrutiny, ADCs and Market Insight Reports are considered at relevant Faculty committees (e.g., Programme Board and/ or Student-Staff Consultative Forum; Faculty Board or delegated Faculty committee) and approved at Faculty level.
 Such scrutiny also provides opportunity for consultation with, and input from, students.